-As you are learning the rules of the road and practicing your basic driving skills, it is important that you understand and comply with the restrictions for driving in this region.
-You must also comply with the general restrictions for learner permit holders of any age.
+As you learn the rules of the road and practice basic driving skills, it is important that you understand and follow the driving restrictions on Long Island.
+You must also follow the general restrictions for learner permit holders of any age.

 DAYTIME DRIVING (5 AM to 9 PM)

 If you have a junior learner permit, you may drive in Nassau and Suffolk Counties between the hours of 5 AM and 9 PM only under the direct supervision of your

 - guardian 1

 - person authorized to be your supervising driver by your parent, guardian or person in a position of "in loco parentis" in writing

 - driver education teacher or a driving school instructor

 - the person who supervises your driving be at least age 21 and have a license valid for the vehicle you are driving